ApexRMS/wisdm/docs/_scenarios/section6.md

 </div>

 ### **Make binary ensemble map**
 If the **Make binary ensemble map** argument is set to "Yes", binary maps will be combined to create a single binary ensemble map.
-Provided inputs for the **Binary ensemble method** and **Ignore predicted NA values** aruments will further impact the binary ensemble map created.
+Provided inputs for the **Binary ensemble method** and **Ignore predicted NA values** arguments will further impact the binary ensemble map created.

 <div class=indentation>
     <i>Default:</i> No.